otaviomarra/lastfm_to_spotify_playlist_generator/README.md

 The project consists of four scripts, each one that can perform a specific step on generating the playlists.

-For all extractions and data processing, a series of filers will be stored under the `./data/{user}/` folder, where user is the authenticated Lastfm username.
+For all extractions and data processing, a series of files will be stored under the `./data` folder.
+For last_fm records and clusterization the files are stores in a `/{user}` subfolder, with the authenticated Lastfm username.
+Track id and spotify features data is shared in between all user authentications to save on api execution.

 ### lastfm_extraction
 **[LINK](https://github.com/otaviomarra/lastfm_track_analysis/blob/main/scripts/lastfm_extraction.py)**